FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Screenshot displaying http request nodes configuration for sending post request to server 3"](./images/using-webhook-with-node-red-request-node-sending-request-to-server3.png "Screenshot displaying http request nodes configuration for sending post request to server 3"){data-zoomable}

 - Drag an **http response** node onto the canvas and connect its input to the output of the http-in node.
-Also, connect an http request node's input to the same http in node's output.
+Also, connect an http request node's input to the same http in the node's output.

 ## Setting Up a Temperature sensors

 While writing this blog, I connected my DHT11 sensor to my Raspberry Pi 4, and I am running the FlowFuse device agent on this RPi.
-Running Node-RED on the RPi allows me to directly read and monitor sensor data in Node-RED, and the FlowFuse device agent allows me to edit and manage flows running on the RPi from any corner of the world.
+Running Node-RED on the RPi allows me to directly read and monitor sensor data, and the FlowFuse device agent allows me to edit and manage Node-RED applications running on the RPi from any corner of the world.
 For more details, refer to the [Running the FlowFuse Device Agent as a service on a Raspberry Pi](https://flowfuse.com/blog/2023/05/device-agent-as-a-service/).

 ### Installing custom node for reading sensor data